 Jerrod: Ostracized from the industry.

-Jerrod: We probably should have just stuck to LA.
+Jerrod: We should have just stuck to LA.

 Bo: That would have been a lot better.
-We should do a break for me on these and Dollar Shave Club.
+We should do a break for MeUndies and Dollar Shave Club.
 Those are always on every podcast.
 MeUndies and Dollar Shave Club is always the ones.

-Bo: Of going like— Yeah, exact, "You really want to shave?
+Bo: Of going like, "You really want to shave?
 You want to put a razor on your face—"

 Jerrod: Come on, dude.
 I feel good about it.

 Jerrod: But always aware.
-At no point have not been aware of people.
+I, at no point, have not been aware of people hearing this.

 Bo: And again, it's me finding out that my husband, this entire time, has been picturing an audience watching us.

 Jerrod: Yeah, yeah, the whole time.
-He'd play crowd noises in the bedroom.
+I play crowd noises in the bedroom.

 Bo: Exactly.
-Who do you think-- Who is the Greta and who is the Barry here?
+Who do you think—who’s the Greta and who’s the Barry here?
 That's the real question.

-Jerrod: It's a good question.
+Jerrod: That's a good question.
 I don't know.
 I could probably make an argument for either way.

 Bo: I'm both Rodarte sisters.
 That's what I am.
-So I think maybe a good way to bring it home would be, talk about something we can— but something you recently saw, anything that you really loved and inspired you.
+So I think maybe a good way to bring it home would be, talk about something, we hinted at it, but something you recently saw, anything that you really, really loved that inspired you.